wp-plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence Security options where you can fine-tune your security settings.

 == Changelog ==

+= 3.8.5 =
+* Fixed issue that caused Human traffic to not be logged in Wordfence Security live traffic view.

 = 3.8.4 =
 * Removed Wordfence .htaccess because it doesn't offer any security functionality and increases incompatibility.